caddyserver/website/src/docs/markdown/caddyfile/options.md

 ##### `admin`
 Customizes the [admin API endpoint](/docs/api).
+Accepts placeholders.
 If `off`, then the admin endpoint will be disabled.
 If disabled, config changes will be impossible without stopping and starting the server.

 - **origins** configures the list of remotes/origins that are allowed to connect to the endpoint.